What is translation memory?

 The same translation segment never needs translating twice.
 This significantly reduces the time it takes a linguist to translate new material, so more time can be spent on reviewing the translation for grammatical and contextual accuracy and consistency.

-Plus, by speeding up the translation process, it becomes much easier for a translator to stick to a tight deadline, and to turnaround a project quickly.
+Plus, by speeding up the translation process, it becomes much easier for a translator to stick to a tight deadline, and to turn a project around quickly.

 Without using a translation memory to capture repeated content, your translator would have to manually translate the same phrases, terminology and sentences again and again: a time-consuming and costly task for the translator and, in turn, for you.